 - Baseline testing is not necessary for post-injury care of concussion.
 Current evidence suggests that the widespread routine use of baseline computerized neuropsychological testing is not recommended in children and adolescents.

 This course was developed by Dr. Shelina Babul at BC Children’s Hospital in consultation with concussion experts across the country and provincial sport governing bodies.
-It is free-of-charge and available in English (French version to come in May 2019).
+It is free-of-charge and available in English and French.
 Take the new CATT for Coaches course and access sport-related concussion resources.

 In addition to the CATT for Coaches e-learning module, a booklet for Coaches was developed to aid with the overall management of possible concussion incidences.
 This PDF package contains an overview of concussion recognition, response and management, and several documents to assist coaches and trainers in providing comprehensive support to their athletes, such as a Preseason Education Signoff Sheet, an Incident Report, a Medical Assessment Letter, and a Medical Clearance Letter.